Exc1D/odin-calculator/README.md

 - **The Odin Project** for the curriculum and project specifications.
 - **Logisstudio** on Flaticon for the calculator icons.
-- Dedication: _For Joy, Hero, Aiah, and Aria 🦴💙_

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).

+_For Joy, Hero, Aiah, and Aria 🦴💙_